jmwanderer/satellites/README.md

 ```

 # Animate Ideal Orbits
+We use Panda3d elements to simulate the orbits of a satellite
+network by creating 40 rotating disks inclined at 53 degrees and
+attaching spheres to the disks represent satellites.

-Run an animation of a 40x40 LEO satellite conselation.
+Run an animation of a 40x40 LEO satellite conselation:

 ```
 python animate_orbits.py